 - i.
-The third-country national has a status as asylum seeker in the first Member State (ongoing procedure, not yet a final decision).
-In this case the Dublin Regulation applies, on the basis of the underlying principle that every third-country national lodging an application for asylum in one of the Member States should have his/her needs for international protection fully assessed by one Member State.
-A Member State cannot return that third-country national to a third country; instead it may only send him/her to the Member State responsible under Dublin Regulation in order to have his/her claim examined. - ii.
-The third-country national has withdrawn his/her asylum application in the first Member State: If the withdrawal of the application has led to a rejection of the application (on the basis of Article 27 or 28 of the recast Asylum Procedures Directive), the rules described below under point iii (choice between applying Dublin rules or the Return Directive) can be applied.
-If the withdrawal of the application has not led to a rejection of the application, the Dublin Regulation applies (as lex specialis), on the basis of the underlying principle that every third-country national lodging an application for asylum in one of the Member States should have his/her needs for international protection fully assessed by one Member State.
+The third-country national has a status as asylum seeker in the first MS (on-going procedure, not yet a final decision).
+In this case the Dublin Regulation takes precedence, on the basis of the underlying principle that every third-country national lodging an application for asylum in one of the Member States should have his/her needs for international protection fully assessed by one Member State.
+A MS cannot return that third-country national to a third country; instead it may only send him/her to the MS responsible under Dublin Regulation in order to have his/her claim examined. - ii.
+The third-country national has withdrawn his/her asylum application in the first MS: If the withdrawal of the application has led to a rejection of the application (on the basis of Article 27 or 28 of the recast Asylum Procedures Directive), the rules described below under point iii (choice between applying Dublin rules or the Return Directive) can be applied.
+If the withdrawal of the application hasn't led to a rejection of the application, the Dublin Regulation takes precedence, on the basis of the underlying principle that every third-country national lodging an application for asylum in one of the Member States should have his/her needs for international protection fully assessed by one Member State. - iii.
+The third-country national has a final decision in the first MS, rejecting his/her asylum application.
+In this case, a choice can be made between applying the Dublin Regulation or the Return Directive.
+In the new Dublin Regulation this choice is clearly stipulated in Article 24(4) and the clarification is added that from the moment in which authorities decide to make a Dublin request, the application of the Return Directive and return procedures are suspended and only Dublin rules apply (this also affects rules on detention and on legal remedies). - iv.
+The third-country national had already been subject of successful return/removal (following rejection or withdrawal of an asylum application) from the first MS to a third country.
+In this case, should the third-country national re-enter EU territory, the new Dublin Regulation clearly stipulates in its Article 19(3) that the first MS can no longer be responsible for the third-country national (and therefore no transfer can be foreseen to this MS).
+In this scenario the Return Directive will have to be applied.